opendatalab/OHR-Bench/README.md

 This repository contains the official code of **OHR-Bench**, a benchmark designed to evaluate the cascading impact of OCR on RAG.

+# News
+- 2025.6.30: Updating the results of MongkeyOCR, Nanonets-OCR-s and Azure Document Intelligence.
+- 2025.6.26: OHR-Bench has been accepted by ICCV 2025!

 # Overview
 - **PDF, gt structured data and Q&A datasets: [[🤗 Hugging Face](https://huggingface.co/datasets/opendatalab/OHR-Bench)] `pdfs.zip`, `data/retrieval_base/gt`, `data/qas_v2.json`**.
 It includes 8500+ unstructured PDF pages from 7 domains, including Textbook, Law, Finance, Newspaper, Manual, Academic and Administration and 8498 Q&A datasets sourced from 5 key components for OCR in document parsing, including plain text, table, formula, chart and reading order.
 Each PDF page is equipped with a human-verified ground truth structured data.
 - **Perturbed data with OCR errors: [[🤗 Hugging Face](https://huggingface.co/datasets/opendatalab/OHR-Bench)] `formatting_noise_[mild/moderate/severe]` and `semantic_noise_[GOT/MinerU/Qwen2.5-VL-72B]_[mild/moderate/severe]`**.
 In order to conduct in-depth analysis of the OCR's impact on RAG, OHR-Bench identifies *Semantic Noise* and *Formatting Noise* and introduce them with mild, moderate and severe perturbation based on real-world OCR errors.